PMGH/oauth2-test-consumer/README.md

 - Request Token

-You can now include the returned access_token in subsequent requests to the Consumer application.\n This can be done by setting the Authorization Type to Bearer Token for those requests and using 'Bearer [access_token]'.
+You can now include the returned access_token in subsequent requests to the Consumer application.

+This can be done by setting the Authorization Type to Bearer Token for those requests and using `Bearer [access_token]`.

 ## Key steps